 - Sift the dry cake ingredients together and set aside.

-- With an electric mixer beat the butter to soften, then add the sugar.
-Beat for six minutes or until the butter-sugar mixture is light and fluffy.
+- With an electric mixer beat the shortening to soften, then add the sugar.
+Beat for six minutes or until the shortening-sugar mixture is light and fluffy.

 - Add the eggs, one at a time and mix well.
 Stir in the vanilla.